Maria Farkas Hungary

 During this time, the Germans and their Hungarian collaborators rounded up and deported non-Jewish civilians to perform forced labor in Germany.
 The day after he arrived home, Dr. Jakob and Susanne, his daughter, despite having false documents, were among those rounded up to be sent to forced labor camps in Germany.
 Mrs. Jakob was not picked up with her husband and daughter, and she remained in Budapest.
 On the way to Germany, Dr. Jakob sent word to Mr. Farkas asking him to find a hiding place for himself and Susanne if they were able to escape.
 Mr. Farkas sent a message back to Dr. Jakob offering his home.

 Dr. Jakob and Susanne escaped and returned to the Farkas home in Budapest.
 At that time, the Farkas family was already hiding two other Jewish women.
 Maria Farkas gave her mother’s identity documents to Mrs. Jakob, enabling her to make it safely across Budapest to the Farkas home.
 These five Jews lived with the Farkas family until the city was liberated in January 1945.
 Maria and Zsuzsa provided food for the five Jews in hiding and stood guard should a neighbor visit.

-Maria and Zsuzsa Farkas are both in their 90s and continue to live in Budapest.
+Zsuzsa Farkas passed away on November 30, 2021 at the age of 93.
+Maria is in her 90s and continue to live in Budapest.